-<100% Load: This load range represents the sub 100% loading area of the PSU.
-The voltage regulation limits, slew rate and capacitance are called out in this specification.

-- Extended Voltage Regulation: This load range represents load step levels >50% to ≤ 100%the PSU.
-Depending on the size of the load step and starting point, will dictate the regulation range the PSU shall comply with Table 7-4 Transient load requirements. - Constant Current: This load range represents the PSU transitioning from a voltage controlled current source to a fixed current source.
+- <100% Load: This load range represents the sub 100% loading area of the PSU.
+The voltage regulation limits, slew rate and capacitance are called out in this specification. - Extended Voltage Regulation: This load range represents load step levels >50% to ≤ 100%the PSU.
+Depending on the size of the load step and starting point, will dictate the regulation range the PSU shall comply with Table 7-5 Transient load requirements. - Constant Current: This load range represents the PSU transitioning from a voltage controlled current source to a fixed current source.
 This mode of operation is considered a protection mode, for which the PSU shall limit its current to a fixed value. - Primary Power Limit: PSU shall contain a primary pulse by pulse current / power limit set at the equivalent output current levels located in Table 8-3 below.
 Upon entering this range, the PSU shall limit the power until such time as secondary constant current has been asserted.

 Specification Description Min Тур Max Units Initial Constant Current Set Point Value represents the constant current set point of the PSU.
-This set point represents the output 145 147.5 current that the PSU will clamp its output to.
-150 (% of full load rating) Constant Current Level Drift Value represents the amount of change in the output current once it is clamped to its set point value.
+This set point represents the output current that the PSU will clamp its output to.
+145 147.5 150 (% of full load rating) Constant Current Level Drift Value represents the amount of change in the output current once it is clamped to its set point value.
 This is measured over a 5ms time period. +/- 2.5 (% of full load rating) Constant Current Assertion Time PSU shall not transition to constant current mode in less time than the minimum time specified.
 This time is used to establish the amount of time it takes the PSU output to transition from being a voltage controlled current source to a fixed constant current source.
-3 ms Constant Current Settling Time to the PSU output current reaching the initial constant current set point.
-Measurement made 6000 us Transition Limits Constant Curent to Constant Voltage Upon the PSU clamping its output current to its fixed value, the criteria for exiting constant current mode shall be the load falling below the clamped output current level.
+2 3 ms Constant Current Settling Time The amount of time starting from constant assertion to the PSU output current reaching the initial constant current set point.
+Measurement made with minimum output capacitance under section 3.4 200 6000 us Transition Limits Constant Curent to Constant Voltage Upon the PSU clamping its output current to its fixed value, the criteria for exiting constant current mode shall be the load falling below the clamped output current level.
 During this transition the PSU shall maintain the extended output voltage regulation.
-Refer to Section Table 7-4 Transient load requireme . at the location referred to as regulation limits. • Primary Power Limit PSU shall contain a primary pulse by pulse current / power limit set at the equivalent output current levels located to the right.
+Refer to Section Table 7-5 Transient load requirements at the location referred to as regulation limits.
+Primary Power Limit PSU shall contain a primary pulse by pulse current / power limit set at the equivalent output current levels located to the right.
 170 180 (% of full load rating)